CHAPTER SIX—DEPARTURE

 “Yeah,” James sighed.
 “This whole thing has been a pain.”

-“And my parents keep treating me like I’m too young to handle anything about Larkspur,” she said.
-“It makes me think maybe as soon as we get settled, they’ll try to make me forget all about it.”
+“And my parents keep treating me like I’m too immature to handle anything about Larkspur,” she said.
+“It makes me think maybe as soon as we get settled, they’ll try to make me forget all about it.
+But I met Eve a week ago.
+It’s confusing.”

-“Sounds like he wants to include you.”
+“Sounds like Richard wants to include you.”
 James idly scratched the edge of his jaw.
-“We just have to be careful who we tell what.
-NDA’s, you know.”
+“We just have to be careful of NDA’s.”

 “NDA’s?”